 Chosen by: Amber, Communications Assistant

 What list would be complete without Alice Roberts?
 This book recently won Current Archaeology's Book of the Year 2025 and for good reason.
-The final book in Roberts' trilogy, following Ancestors and Buried, Crypt is a fascinating look at medieval life in Britain as she uncovers the secrets of the Middle Ages—one skeleton at a time.
+The final book in Roberts' trilogy, following Ancestors and Buried, Crypt turns its attention to medieval Britain.

-From mass graves of Black Death victims to the bodies of medieval lepers and even the remains of sailors from Henry VIII’s doomed warship, the Mary Rose, Roberts pieces together the past using archaeology, science, and historical records.
-She explores how people lived, how they died, and what their bones can tell us about the diseases, injuries, and hardships they endured.
-With her usual mix of expertise and engaging storytelling, Roberts never fails to bring history to life.
+From mass graves of Black Death victims to the bodies of medieval lepers and even the remains of sailors from Henry VIII’s doomed warship, Roberts pieces together the past using archaeology, science, and historical records.
+She explores how people lived, how they died and what their bones can tell us about the diseases and hardships they endured.

 Crypt by Alice Roberts